meztinosdunken/agile-project-management-tool/CONTRIBUTING.md

 6. Request a code review from the maintainers.

 ## Guidelines
-- Ensure your code follows established coding conventions.
+- Follow coding conventions.
 - Write clear and descriptive commit messages.
-- Include tests if you are adding new features or fixing bugs.
+- Include tests for new features or bug fixes.
-- Document your code to facilitate understanding and maintenance.
+- Document your code to aid understanding and maintenance.

 Thank you for your contributions!